willstepp/dogs-of-santiago/dos_notes.md

 Something happens to Will and Ben on the way, just a holdup with a knife, no beating, Ben's wallet is stolen.
 Will's Xanax is stolen, but they don't find his wallet.

 Then later, in the shanty town, its just a beating, but they take his wallet as well, break his ribs and wrist.

+Will ends up beating someone during the riot

+Floating in space, clinging to a rock, speeding up, then realizes there is no need to cling anymore.
+No consumption, no empathy, only silence.
+A planet for every girl and boy.

+"Of the wise man, as of the foolish man, there is no memory for ever..."
+Ecclesiastes.

+Ben shits his pants during the mugging.
+"I shit my pants.
+Fuck.
+I shit them."

+"iPod. iPod. iPod. iPod. iPod!"
+Network!
+Macbook Pro!
+Macbook Macbook Pro one thousand sixty inch display!"

+"All they said was iPod and they took my phone and wallet."

+What is the purpose of the scene tonight?
+To give a sense of the excitement, pride, and joyous ecstasy of watching a national soccer game, and how it slowly gets out of control.
+Drinking, punching but laughing, dancing, hot dogs, completes, uno cerveza por favor!
+Draw from the jumbotron night, the gate, the maze like nature of the crowd, the violence mixed with happiness. the confusion about the game.
+The girls.
+The clear night above it all.
+A family like an island.
+A boy on his father's shoulders.
+A businessman in a suit eating ice cream.
+Bring back the anxiety of being in a crowd, of feeling the pressure on the chest, the slight suffocation.